GoekeLab/bambu/README.md

 - Added sampleNames argument
 - Added cleanReads argument
 - Added dedupUMI argument
+- Added clusters argument
+- Deprecated lowMemory - This has been replaced by processByChromosome
+- Added processByChomosome (the old memory)
-- Added clsuters argument
+- Added processByBam argument
-- Updated lowMemory.
-The previous lowMemory mode is now always on.
-The new lowMemory mode is the current implementation, otherwise it will read in all bam files and process them together.
-- Added importBambuResults
+- Added importBambuResults()
 - writeBambuOutput now outputs all information needed to import Bambu results from text files
 - Count outputs are all now in sparse matrix format